wp-plugins/tdo-mini-forms/Readme.txt

 * Can automatically modified author template tag with info about submitter.
 * Can, optionally, automatically allow submissions to be published.
 * Throttle number of submissions by user and/or IP
-* Optionally Queue published posts
+* Optionally queue publishing of posts
 * Numerous widgets for your theme, including a list of the top submitters
 * And many more...